NappingPiglet/dicecloud-v2-guide/documentation-for-properties/skill.md

 # Skills

 A skill is used to track your ability to perform a task, such as hiding from an enemy or running a marathon.
-They appear on the stats page, in columns seperated by skill type.
+They appear on the stats page, in columns separated by skill type.

 ## Components